aleen42/PersonalWiki/Programming/JavaScript/tc39/stage4/stage4.md

 In a global standalone function, we can access the global object via `this`, but not in module function or strict mode within a function (`use strict;`).
 In such a case, we can also access the global object via `Function('return this')()`, although it can result in performance problems like using `eval`.
 However, this way is still not available in some [CSP settings](https://github.com/paulmillr/es6-shim/issues/301), like Chrome apps.

-Here is a snippet to make a conclusion about what mentioned above:
+Here is a snippet to conclude what was mentioned above:

 ```js
 function getGlobal() {